hwray/Dais/README.md

 Dais
 ====

-###Live Presentation feedback and analytics for Google Glass.
+##Live Presentation feedback and analytics for Google Glass.

-####Helps you improve visual spread and maintain consistent speech volume.
+###Helps you improve visual spread and maintain consistent speech volume.

 ![Live feedback](http://hwray.github.io/Dais/img/glassFeedback.png)
 ![Analytics dashboard](http://hwray.github.io/Dais/img/webapp.png)

-####Before presenting, perform the simple calibration steps
+####Before presenting, perform the simple calibration steps.

 * **Tap while looking left and then right.** This stores compass headings which are used to define the boundaries of the audience.
 * **Tap and say the first sentence of your presentation.** This is used to determine the desired speech volume for your presentation.